abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 Again, the questions here are not guessed, can be limitless, so just putting very basic ones.
 This does NOT pertains to like - Hey !
 These are asked in Pentesting Interviews.

 1. How do you start about hacking a target ?
 What is Information Gathering, Enumeration ?
+1. What are phases of Network Penetration Testing ?
+(Cyber Kill Chain)
 2. What NMAP argument/flag in nmap tells about version ?
 3. What is difference in -v and -V in NMAP ?
 4. Can SQLi lead to RCE ?